 The section includes information on options such as annulment and legal separation.
 It also includes some factors to consider before filing for divorce, and how to get started if you decide divorce is the right course of action.
 For basics on the divorce process, including a glossary of divorce terms, see the articles in this section.

-What Can a Divorce Do?
+What Divorce Does

 What Is Legal Separation?